sercandumansiz/sercandumansiz.github.io/_posts/2020-09-15-processes-and-threads.markdown

 ---
 # Process

 Process is a running instance of a program.
-Which means that a code that we wrote is executed and has a store on memory is a process.
+Which means, codes that we wrote are executed and has a space on memory is a process.

-Program Counter(PC)
+* Program Counter(PC)

-Registers
+* Registers

-Execution Flags
+* Execution Flags

-Stack
+* Stack

-( TODO: bullets )

 TEXT